 The Computer Science Department offers the most comprehensive and varied Computer Science program in the region.
-In the core courses required of all computer science majors, students are offered an opportunity to study concepts, applications and implementation techniques which provide a broad and practical base both for further study and for a career in computing.
+In the core courses required of all majors, you are offered an opportunity to study concepts, applications and implementation techniques which provide a broad and practical base both for further study and for a career in computing.

-Through advanced undergraduate courses, students have an opportunity for in-depth study of topics such as software engineering, large systems, systems modeling, computer graphics, and emerging areas.
-The department has also expanded offerings in software engineering, data mining and bioinformatics.
+Through advanced undergraduate and graduate courses you have an opportunity for in-depth study of topics such as software engineering, large systems, systems modeling, computer graphics, and emerging areas.
+The department is expanding offerings in software engineering, data mining and bioinformatics.

-Students are encouraged to choose courses from related areas such as business, economics, engineering, mathematics, operations research, and statistics to broaden their program of study.
+You are encouraged to choose courses from related areas, such as business, economics, engineering, mathematics, operations research and statistics to broaden your program of study.
 A senior capstone experience that integrates multiple areas in computer science is required and provides an opportunity to add maturity to the computer science skill set before graduation.

-The Department of Computer Science and Operations Research offers both a Bachelor of Science and a Bachelor of Arts in computer science.
+The Department of Computer Science and Operations Research offers both a Bachelor of Science and a Bachelor of Arts in Computer Science.
 In addition, we cooperate with the Department of Physics in offering a double major in Physics and Computer Science and with the Department of Mathematics in offering a double major in Mathematics and Computer Science.
-We also provide courses for the Management Information Systems (MIS) degree program.
+We also provide courses for the Management Information Systems degree program (MIS).
 All of these programs represent a spectrum of options for students interested in a career involving computing.